LidkeLab/smite/README.md

 [run_tests](MATLAB/run_tests.m) run a series of unit tests that cover major ***smite*** core functionality.
 Much output will be saved in tempdir/smite/unitTest/name_of_test.
+Note that the first two tests (smi.SMLM.unitTest and smi.SPT.unitTestFFGC) test a great deal of functionality all at once, and so their success is a good indicator that ***smite*** is working.
 [ExpectedResults](MATLAB/ExpectedResults/README.md) are provided
 in the `smite/MATLAB` directory in which `run_tests.m` resides, noting that very large files have been deleted so as to not bloat